The so-called completing the square is a method for solving quadratic equations of the form

 Matrices with as many rows as columns are called square.

 Here $A$ is the atmosphere.
-Operators are marked with an umbrella symbol.
-You define
+Operators are marked with a hat symbol.
+One defines

 \[ \begin{align} \newhat{A}\newhat{B} \coloneqq \newhat{A}\circ\newhat{B} \end{align} \]